stilllearningsoumya/CS60038-AOS-FileSystm-Assignment/README.md

 #### In every source code file, students need to comment their name, roll number.

 ### Do not make any assumption.
-If you find anything ambiguous in the assignment statement, do not hesitate to post it to teams.
+If you find anything ambiguous in the assignment statement, do not hesitate to post it to teams or mail it to us.

 #### DO NOT COPY CODE FROM OTHER GROUPS.
 WE WILL NOT EVALUATE A SOLUTION IF FOUND COPIED.
 ALL INVOLVED GROUPS WILL BE AWARDED ZERO.